Skip to content

 Above all, the process enables organizational leaders to build a comprehensive skills map or skills inventory for their workplace.

-Not only is it essential for hiring managers at a company to know each employee’s skill set and skill levels, but it is also essential to gain a better understanding of how these relevant skills are utilized as a part of their role.
+It is essential for hiring managers at a company to know each employee’s skill set and skill levels and gain a better understanding of how these relevant skills are utilized as a part of their role.

 • Identify an employee’s skill gap